 Learn what you can do to prevent stroke and how to spot the symptoms so you can get help fast.

-In the United States, someone has a stroke every 40 seconds.
+In the United States, someone has a stroke every 40 seconds, the Centers for Disease Control and Prevention reports.
 They’re often fatal, but they’re also the leading cause of disability among adults—a fact that should concern anyone who’s hoping to preserve their mobility, speech, and overall quality of life as they age.

 Read on for six key facts about stroke.
 They just might save your or your loved one’s life.

 Get and stay fit with SilverSneakers!
 Choose from dozens of different Community classes, visit a participating fitness location, or join one of 20+ SilverSneakers LIVE online classes.
 Check your eligibility here.